-Colosseum is the most popular attraction in Rome, and the Trevi Fountain is the most famous fountain in the world.
+The Colosseum is Rome’s most popular attraction, and the Trevi Fountain is the most famous worldwide.

-No wonder tourists holidaying in Rome are keen to explore both the Colosseum and Trevi Fountain.
+No wonder tourists holidaying in Rome are keen to explore the Colosseum and Trevi Fountain.

 The fact that the two Roman city’s highlights are only 1.6 km (1 mile) apart helps the tourists plan them for the same day.